Enhancing FRET through DNA-controlled Emitters and ENZ Metamaterials: Results and Discussion

-However, the most critical observation is that this structurally optimized enhancement serves as a baseline or springboard for further photonic enhancement.
+While $\tau_1$ provides the most direct probe of the interacting population, we also perform an ensemble-level analysis using the amplitude-weighted average lifetimes ($\langle\tau\rangle$).
+This provides a complementary perspective consistent with the established literature for characterizing heterogeneous FRET systems \cite{kawachiya2019photoluminescence,spriet2008enhanced}.
+These results and their comparison to the component-specific analysis are detailed in the Section S6.2 of the Supplementary Information.
+This metric represents the global intensity-equivalent decay of the entire donor ensemble.
+However, we note that fully distinguishing FRET-specific enhancement from general photonic contributions in these complex media may require further characterization, such as transient absorption spectroscopy (TAS), to independently resolve simulated emission dynamic and excited-state populations.
+The most critical observation is that this structurally optimized enhancement serves as a baseline or springboard for further photonic enhancement.
 Upon placing ‘locked’ emitters on the ENZ platform, the FRET efficiency rises (79\%), effectively exceeding the non-enhanced limit of the glass control.
 This secondary leap is driven purely by the macroscopic boundary conditions of the ENZ environment, which reshape the local density of optical states (LDOS) to strengthen dipole-dipole coupling.
 Critically, this demonstrates that while DNA provides the necessary geometric precision to define the system, the ENZ substrate provides the physical mechanism required to break through conventional efficiency barriers.
 This unified approach indicates that reaching the highest possible efficiency states requires both molecular scale structural control and engineering electromagnetic environments.